AliMorty/AcademicPosts/Stochastic Matching Post.md

 # Online Stochastic Matching
 In this post, I want to explain a bit about my research experience in Online Stochastic Matching.
-But as my research for this project is not finished yet, I will just explain the preliminaries of my research and the way I (as a junior researcher) look at these type of problems.
-Ok.
-Let's start! <br>
+But as my research for this project is not finished yet, I will just explain the preliminaries of my research and the way I (as a junior researcher) look at these type of problems. <br>

 In 1990 Karp, and Vazirani and Vazirani published a paper called an Optimal Algorithm for on-line bipartite matching which introduces the ranking algorithm.
 They showed that their algorithm achieves (1-1/e) competitive ratio (comparing to offline version,) and no other algorithm can beat this ratio.
 This paper was a starting point for lots of future works.
 So it is useful to take a close look at their algorithm and ways to analyze it. <br>